selked/scrivenR/README.md

 ### extract_audio()

-This is the function you want if you are starting with a video file, and you need a transcription of the audio.
+This is the function you want if you are starting with a video file and you need a transcription of the audio.
 FFmpeg allows us to cleanly extract the audio and convert it to our required format with a single command, so we can do this pretty easily.

 The only argument for this function is a character vector of file names.
 I typically set my working directory to the folder containing my videos, and then just provide the output of `list.files()`.
 You can have other files in this directory, as the function will filter files according to common video-format extensions, but make sure that any video in the directory is one from which you want to have audio extracted.